deptyped/vue-telegram/README.md

 ### Type Safety

-In addition to static typing, the library enforces runtime feature support checks to prevent runtime errors on clients with outdated Bot API support.
+In addition to static typing, the library enforces runtime feature support checks to prevent errors on clients with outdated Bot API support.

 ```ts
 const deviceStorage = useDeviceStorage()